LVHCC Essay Scholarship

 Ho’omaika’i ‘ana ia ‘oe to Ayshaleigh Tani, our 2022 Essay Scholarship winner!
-She received her scholarship at our 30th Prince Kuhio Ho’olaule’a and Pacific Island Festival on September 10, 2022 and is attending UNLV.
+As the only applicant submitting a scholarship packet, she received her scholarship at our 30th Prince Kuhio Ho’olaule’a and Pacific Island Festival on September 10, 2022 and is attending UNLV.
 See her winning essay below:

 What Aloha Means to Me

 The word Aloha has a long list of English translations.
 Beginning first on the list of translations is the word itself, Aloha, and following are the words “affection, compassion, mercy, and sympathy” before many more translations (“Aloha”).
 The Hawaiian Dictionary struggles to define the word Aloha, as seen by its first translation of it, because the English translation of the word Aloha is too restrictive of the culture, values, and experiences that Aloha truly reflects.
 As I attempt to describe Aloha, I must consider my Hawaiian culture that my kupuna had passed along to the next generations.
 Additionally, I must also consider what values my kupuna treasured and instilled upon me.
 Lastly, I must consider the different experiences that I had lived that showed me how Aloha feels, looks, smells, tastes, and sounds like.